cswartzvi/hamilton/docs/hamilton-ui/ui.rst

 Changing behavior of what is captured
 -------------------------------------
-By default, a lot is captured and sent to the Hamilton UI.
+By default, a lot is captured and sent to the Apache Hamilton UI.

 Here are a few options that can change that - these can be found in `hamilton_sdk.tracking.constants`.
 You can either change the defaults by